mwsong/tone-analysis/README.md

 Text embeddings(obsolete): miniLM (I ended up deciding that I wasn't sure how to concatenate the two embeddings together.
 If text embeddings were encoding on a different basis than the Wav2Vec, which captures prosody and tone, then I felt it could add noise to the information)

 Layers of Analysis:
-Layer 0: mean value of raw embeddings
+1. mean value of raw embeddings
-Layer 1: self change, how much change is happening from one response to the next within one speaker. (delta = h[t] - h[t-1]) just subtracting the vectors
+2. self change, how much change is happening from one response to the next within one speaker. (delta = h[t] - h[t-1]) just subtracting the vectors
-Layer 2: inter-speaker alignment. do the two speakers agree in the emotional space? (cosine similarity of h_A[t] and h_B[t] where h_B[t] would be the response to h_A[t])
+3. inter-speaker alignment. do the two speakers agree in the emotional space? (cosine similarity of h_A[t] and h_B[t] where h_B[t] would be the response to h_A[t])
-Layer 3: speaker contagion. is the speakers change similar to the other speakers change? or is there some influence in the direction of their prosodic dynamics? (cosine similarity of the deltas)
+4. speaker contagion. is the speakers change similar to the other speakers change? or is there some influence in the direction of their prosodic dynamics? (cosine similarity of the deltas)
-Layer 4: amplification. is speaker A or speaker B more salient? (norm of deltas divided by each other, norm_B/norm_A) Layer 5: emotional inertia. how much change in emotional state is occuring within one speaker's responses. (cosine similarity between h[t] and h[t+1])
+5. amplification. is speaker A or speaker B more salient? (norm of deltas divided by each other, norm_B/norm_A)
+6. emotional inertia. how much change in emotional state is occuring within one speaker's responses. (cosine similarity between h[t] and h[t+1])

 Annotations: just my own subjective opinions on each utterance to compare to